walkerford/chainlink-bridge-project/chainlink-project.md

 Permissionless node team -- a node team whose membership is governed by a consensus engine, rather than an entity.

-Token contracts - owned by a third party, for example USDC, Wrapper Ether, or any other ERC20.
+Token contracts -- owned by a third party, for example USDC, Wrapper Ether, or any other ERC20.

-Bridge contracts - maintained by the BGC, these are the contracts that handling the routing and token pooling for the bridge.
+Bridge contracts -- maintained by the BGC, these are the contracts that handling the routing and token pooling for the bridge.

-Supported blockchain - a blockchain that is supported by the bridging network.
+Supported blockchain -- a blockchain that is supported by the bridging network.

-Source chain

-The blockchain from which a swap request originates.
+Source chain -- the blockchain from which a swap request originates.

-Destination chain

-The blockchain that mints/unlocks the token at the receiving end of a swap transaction.
+Destination chain -- the blockchain that mints/unlocks the token at the receiving end of a swap transaction.

 ## Personas